-Values Meaning ACPI Enabled This allows use ACPI Function.
-Function Disabled This not allows use ACPI Function.
-ACPI S1 (POS) User Define The three items below can be set by the user Power Management Min Saving The three items below are set to: disabled, 1 hour, 1hour respectively.
+Values Meaning ACPI Enabled Function Disabled User Define The three items below can be set by the user Power Management Min Saving The three items below are set to: disabled, 1 hour, 1hour respectively.
 Munugemeni Max Saving The three items below are set to: disabled, 1 min, 1min respectively.
 HDD Power Down 1 - 15 Min Will power down the HDD if it is idle for the amount of minutes selected here.
 Down Disabled Will not power down the HDD.
 Suspend Mode 1 Min to 1 Hour Selecting a time will force the system into suspend mode after being idle for that time.
 Choose from the following time intervals: 1, 2, 4, 6, 8, 10, 20, 30, 40 min and 1 Hour Disabled The system will never enter suspend mode.